United Nations Environment Programme: Environment Assembly

 The United Nations Environment Assembly (UNEA) is UNEP's governing body.
 Created in 2012 to replace the Governing Council, it currently has 193 members and meets every two years.

 The first session of the assembly took place in Nairobi from 23-27 June 2014.

-The sixth session (UNEA-6) took place in Nairobi, Kenya, from 26 February to 1 March 2024, and the seventh session (UNEA-7) is scheduled to take place from 8 to 12 December 2025, also in Nairobi.
-The theme for UNEA-7 is "Advancing sustainable solutions for a resilient planet".
+The sixth session (UNEA-6) took place in Nairobi, Kenya, from 26 February to 1 March 2024, and the seventh session (UNEA-7) is took place from 8 to 12 December 2025, also in Nairobi.
+The theme for UNEA-7 was "Advancing sustainable solutions for a resilient planet".